All Episodes

 How do we justify that kind of spending?

-Uh because you know, all the Democrats want to look at is input.
+And we are going to start squeezing, we're going to start squeezing all of that funding hard because all the Democrats want to look at is input.

-We're looking at outputs and results, and they are terrible for America and have been terrible for America and are actually working for uh our adversaries.
+We're looking at outputs and results, and they are terrible for America and have been terrible for America and are actually working for our adversaries.

 Again, enough is enough.